MauritsDijkman/Lauren/README.md

 This repository contains all the content of the game 'Lauren'.

 **Requirements**
-- Needs TextMesh Pro with the 'Examples & Extras' installed
+- Needs TextMesh Pro with the 'Examples & Extras' installed to display UI and text properly